-If you were not able to take the final examination and/or the additional examination due to illness or circumstances beyond your control, you may request a makeup examination.
+If you were not able to complete the final examination or other evaluations due to illness or circumstances beyond your control, you may request accommodations, with the final determination made by your course lecturer.

 - a.
 You must submit the request for makeup examination (available from the Certificate Issuing Machine), to the ILA Office within three days (excluding days when the office is closed) from the day following the date of the examination for the course.
 If the absence is due to extracurricular activities, you must submit the request for makeup examination and receive approval for it prior to the examination concerned. - b.
 It must be accompanied by a document certifying the reason of absence (see the following table). - c.
 The makeup examination fee is 1,000 yen per course (non-refundable).
 However, this fee will be waived for makeup examinations arranged due to participation in the Saiban-in (Lay judge) system and the Committee for Inquest of Prosecution system. - d.
 Makeup examinations are evaluated in the same way as regular examinations.
 There are no point deductions for taking makeup examinations. - e.
 There are no makeup examinations offered for examinations in essay or report format.
 However, if it has become apparent on the due date that you will not be able to submit the report on time due to an unforeseen accident or other circumstances beyond your control, you must contact the ILA Office before the deadline and follow their instructions. - f.
 If you are unable to take a makeup examination for any reason, there will be no additional makeup exam offered.